cbarkr/blog/content/homelab/v2/part 6.md

 ---
 I'm a big fan of [[foss|open source]].
 Same with being in control of my data.

 Since most of my data previously resided in Google Drive and Photos, these were the first services on the chopping block when I decided to start self-hosting.
-Seafile and Immich are their replacements, and I don't think I will ever look back.
+Seafile and Immich replaced them some time ago now and I don't think I'll ever look back.
 ## Setup
 > [!note]
 > All user services are defined in [my homelab repository](https://github.com/cbarkr/homelab/tree/main/srv).
 Each service will contain at least: